mrc-ide/odin-dust-tutorial/notes.md

 # Real model here (epi)

 * show run, simulate - any other methods?
+* time scaling

 # Differences in odin and odin.dust discrete support

-Before getting to the good bits, here's wht you can't do:
+Before getting to the good bits, here's what you can't do:

 * no use of `output()`; this is required in ODE models to use non-variable quantities but this is not needed in discrete time models
 * no use of `interpolate()`; we might restore this later